/terms/cite-sources-optimization · 5 min read · intermediate

 How it relates to other concepts

-- The underlying intervention is one of nine GEO methods tested in Aggarwal et al. 2023.
-The paper's top 4 (Quotation Addition, Statistics Addition, Fluency Optimization, Cite Sources) cover the strongest content-level interventions the paper isolated under its test conditions.
-The combination of Fluency Optimization and Statistics Addition outperformed any single GEO strategy by more than 5.5%, the strongest combined intervention tested.
+• The underlying intervention is one of nine GEO methods tested in Aggarwal et al. 2023.
+The paper's top 4 (Quotation Addition, Statistics Addition, Fluency Optimization, Cite Sources) cover the strongest content-level interventions isolated under its test conditions.
+The strongest pairwise combination the paper isolated was Fluency Optimization plus Statistics Addition (§5.3 Figure 4 heatmap, 200-example subset), outperforming any single method by more than 5.5%.

-- Closely paired with Quotation Addition: both methods overlap because most authority quotations carry source citation.
-The paper measured them separately; whether their exact combination outperforms either alone was not isolated.
+• Closely related to Quotation Addition: both methods overlap because most authority quotations carry source citation.
+The paper measured them separately.

-- Often co-applied with Statistics Addition (statistical-density): a numerical claim with a sourced citation activates both treatments simultaneously.
-Example: "863K SERPs sampled per Ahrefs 2026" is both Statistics Addition (numerical specificity) and Cite Sources (sourced attribution).
+• Often co-applied with Statistical Density: a numerical claim with a sourced citation activates both treatments.
+Example: "863K SERPs sampled per Ahrefs March 20263" is both numerical specificity and sourced attribution.

-- May contribute to broader cite-ability; any effect on citation velocity should be measured over time per page rather than assumed from content discipline alone.
-Cite-ability is the writer-side property that Cite Sources Optimization (along with Quotation Addition, Statistics Addition, and Fluency Optimization) may help build under conditions similar to Aggarwal's testbed.
+• May contribute to broader cite-ability; any effect on citation velocity should be measured over time per page rather than assumed from content discipline alone.

 Footnotes